Mental Health Resources

 Elementary and Secondary School Services

-Individual Clinical Services are provided for students throughout the elementary and high schools.
+Individual Clinical Services are provided for students throughout the school calendar year for elementary and high schools.
 Our model focuses on brief, solution focused problem-solving methods to help promote resilience and coping with the goal of enhancing social emotional learning skills and success in the classroom.
 Referred students are provided with approximately 5 sessions if individual counselling with a registered social worker at the school.
 If your elementary age child is interested in individual services, please contact your school principal.
 For high school students, visit your student success office.